Merkel: EU agreement on Brexit deal 'overwhelmingly unlikely' | DW | 08.10.2019

-German Chancellor Angela Merke has called the possibility of the EU agreeing to UK Prime Minister Boris Johnson's Brexit deal "overwhelmingly unlikely."
+Chancellor Angela Merkel has called the possibility of the EU agreeing to Boris Johnson's Brexit deal "overwhelmingly unlikely."
+The European Council president, meanwhile, has accused the UK PM of playing a "blame game."

 Merkel says for a deal to be agreed upon, Northern Ireland would have to stay in the EU customs union forever, which Johnson is not prepared to agree to.